This page contains the reference manual for the Simulation tab in the ExplosiaFX object.

 This setting is labelled viscosity but it is actually another diffusion setting, this time for velocity.
 As you might expect, increasing this value smooths out movement and gives the impression of a thicker, more viscous medium.
 In this video, it has been set to 300:

 These values control the dissipation of a parameter, the effect being to reduce it over time.
-It can best be explained in this video, where smoke dissipation has been set to 0.9:
+It can best be explained in these videos, where in the first the smoke dissipation has been left at the default of zero, and in the second is set to 0.35:

 You can see how quickly, even with a small dissipation value, the smoke fades away with time.